A voice for

 All manner of lung infections where a good level of expectoration can be coupled with an antimicrobial effect.
 It is a spasmolytic on the bronchioles and has a long tradition of use in asthma, bronchitis, whooping cough, tuberculosis and pleurisy.
 Added to this it is useful for a depleted system where a tonic activity is required and its action on the digestive system helps here.
 It is also used in remedies for intestinal worms.

-• Into the heart of Elecampane
+• Into the heart of elecampane

 Elecampane can be thought of as a tonic for the lungs.
 It is a bronchospasmolytic, expectorant and antimicrobial, making it an excellent remedy of choice for lung disease including where infection is present.